 Just to be clear, I have a love-hate relationship with Facebook.
 I’m sure I’m not alone on this one.
 However, to video chat, Messenger offers a great solution whether you are on a phone or a computer.
 The good news is that it is accessible on all devices – Android, Windows or any Apple product.
 You can either jump on Messenger.com or use the Facebook Messenger app.

 This one is not well known but has been great for us!
 It works on all phones.
 It’s a lot like Facetime, but not limited to Apple devices only.
 You just download the free app and you’re ready to go!
 It’s pretty self-explanatory and easy to use.
 It has the capability to do a video call or send a video recording.
 This is the app I recommend the most for those living far away from grandchildren.

 You only need to have a Google account to access Google Hangouts.
 Previously, Google had announced that Google Hangouts will be transitioning to Google Chat & Google Meet.
-I haven’t heard much lately about the change, but for now, you can still use Hangouts as is.
+Both Chat and Meet are functional but only available with G Suite.
+For now, you can still use Hangouts as is.
 It works much like other video chat applications.
 You just need a device with a camera and a microphone.

 I saved the best for last, we LOVE Marco Polo!
 This is an app for your phone – both iPhone and Android.
 It’s free and really easy to use.
 (Although, they do have a paid option now – not needed in my opinion.)
 After you install the app on your phone, the app will start giving you suggestions for people to add based on your contact list in your phone or your Facebook friends list.